Port of Houston: History

 The original Port of Houston was located at the confluence of Buffalo Bayou and White Oak Bayou in downtown Houston by the University of Houston–Downtown.
 This area is called "Allen's Landing" and is now a park.
 It is the birthplace of the City of Houston.

 Shipping points grew at multiple locations on Buffalo Bayou including the port of Harrisburg (now part of Houston) and the docks on the Allen Ranch.
 By the end of the 19th century Buffalo Bayou had become a major shipping channel with traffic beginning to rival Galveston.

 The citizens of Harris County approved creation of the modern port in 1909, believing that an inland port would better serve the region after the destructive Galveston Hurricane of 1900.
 President Woodrow Wilson officially opened the port to traffic as the World Port of Houston and Buffalo Bayou on November 10, 1914.
 In the 1930s the Port became the focus of labor conflict, with sometimes intense battles between strikers and authorities, during the 1935 Gulf Coast longshoremen's strike and the 1936 Gulf Coast maritime workers' strike among other incidents.

 In 1911, there was a campaign persuading voters to approve a $1.25 million bond to raise money for dredging the waterway.
 The campaign was successful and voters approved the bond issuance and creation of the Harris County Houston Ship Channel Navigation District that is called Port of Houston Authority (POHA) today.

 Early supporters would prove to be correct; the port has grown to be one of the world's largest.
+By 1961, it was already among the busiest ports in the US.
 In 1977 the Port of Houston opened the Barbours Cut Terminal, Texas' first cargo container terminal, at Morgan's Point.
 This new terminal, in the Bay Area, quickly became the port's most important terminal.
 The opening of the Bayport Terminal in 2006 further extended the port authority's reach outside the city of Houston.